revans17/Root/README.md

 # About Me

 My name is Ryan Evans.
 I am a current senior at George Mason University graduating in the fall of 2018.
 I am studying Information Technology and concentrating in database and programming.
-While I am not a CS major, im going to try my best :).
+While I am not a CS major, im going to try my best :smile:.

 # Set Up